eh3rrera/ocpj8-notes/10-Java-Concurrency/4-Use-java.util.concurrent-collections-and-classes-including-CyclicBarrier-and-CopyOnWriteArrayList.md

 ###CopyOnWriteArrayList
 The [CopyOnWriteArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CopyOnWriteArrayList.html) class is a thread-safe variant of ArrayList in which all mutative operations (add, set, and so on) are implemented by making a fresh copy of the underlying array.

-The iterator of CopyOnWriteArrayList is fail-safe and doesn't throw a ConcurrentModificationException even if underlying CopyOnWriteArrayList is modified once the iteration begins, because the iterator is operating on separate copy of ArrayList.
+The iterator of CopyOnWriteArrayList is fail-safe and doesn't throw a ConcurrentModificationException even if underlying CopyOnWriteArrayList is modified once the iteration begins, because the iterator is operating on a separate copy of ArrayList.
 For that reason, all the updates made on CopyOnWriteArrayList are not available to the iterator.
 However, element-changing operations on iterators themselves (remove, set, and add) are not supported.
 These methods throw an UnsupportedOperationException.

 With CopyOnWriteArrayList, there is no lock on read, so this operation is faster.
-Because of this, CopyOnWriteArrayList is most useful when you have few updates and inserts and many concurrent reads than using for example, `Collections.synchronizedList(arrayList)`.
+Because of this, CopyOnWriteArrayList is most useful when you have few updates and inserts and many concurrent reads than using, for example, `Collections.synchronizedList(arrayList)`.